maozhongshu1995/TransAdvAttForNIDS/README.md

 > - This repository does not yet include the models' training details or the attack algorithms' implementation.
 If the paper is accepted and published, we commit to releasing all training details and attack algorithm implementations.
-> - The results in the papers that can be reproduced now are: Section 5.2, 5.3, and 5.7.
+> - The results in the papers that can be reproduced now are: Section 5.2, 5.3, 5.4, 5.5 and 5.7.
->   - It may also include parts 5.4 and 5.5, but due to the large amount of data, the upload speed cannot be guaranteed; we can only do our best to upload it.
->   - All codes and instructions will be completed before April 20th.

 # 1 Introduction
 Our work focuses on the generation method of AAT in black-box scenarios and proposes SPTS and DGM.
 This repository contains all the code necessary to **reproduce the experiments presented in the paper**, as well as methods for **custom network training and generating adversarial attack traffic (AAT)**.
 The repository structure and a brief overview of each folder are provided below: